dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

 + The deregistration delay is 300 seconds by default but can be between 1 to 3600 seconds.
 We can also disable it by setting a value of 0.
   + If requests are short(1 to 5 seconds), set a low value.
   + But if requests take a long time, then the value can be set to a higher value to give in flight requests a chance to complete.
-  + We can also disable it and send back a error when a request comes but EC2 is deegistering.
+  + We can also disable it and send back a error when a request comes but EC2 is deregistering.

 <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/EC2/images/ELB_CONN_DRAIN.png" width="40%" height="40%"/>